Nasifah/responsive_registration_form/README.md

 # responsive_registration_form

-This is a responsive Registration Form that fives error messages whenever the user's input is not valid This is purely a work of HTML and CSS.
+This is a Responsive Registration Form that gives error messages whenever the user's input is not valid and is purely a work of HTML and CSS.
-The link that will take you directly to the folder that contains the codes is: https://github.com/Nasifah/responsive_registration_form/tree/main/code_files
+The link below will take you directly to the folder that contains the codes: https://github.com/Nasifah/responsive_registration_form/tree/main/code_files